Hesperian Health Guides

 - Chapter 29: Seizures: Epilepsy

-- Signs That Could Mean a Child has a Seeing Problem
+- Signs That Could Mean a Child Has Loss of Vision

-- What Is the Future for a Blind Child?
+- What Is the Future for a Child with Visual Impairment?

 - Early Stimulation

-- Helping the Blind Child Learn to Move About
+- Helping the Child Learn to Move About

-- Helping the Blind Child Find Her Way Without Holding On
+- Helping the Child Find Her Way Without Holding On

 - Learning to Use a Stick

-- Helping the Blind Child to Use His Hands and to Learn Skills
+- Helping the Child to Use His Hands and to Learn Skills

 - Work